MRtrix3/mrtrix3/docs/getting_started/commands/dwi2fod.rst

 DW Shell selection options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  **-shell list** specify one or more diffusion-weighted gradient shells to use during processing, as a comma-separated list of the desired approximate b-values.
-Note that some commands are incompatible with multiple shells, and will throw an error if more than one b-value are provided.
+Note that some commands are incompatible with multiple shells, and will throw an error if more than one b-value is provided.

 Spherical deconvolution options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^